pilotmoon/backend/docs/files-gridfs-plan.md

 2. **Persistence & GridFS Wiring**
    - Extend the Mongo helper to initialize a `GridFSBucket` (e.g., `filesBucket`) configured for the `files` namespace.
-   - Create a new `files` collection for metadata with unique indexes on `fileId` and `name`, referencing the GridFS `_id` and storing the `hidden` flag for soft deletes (defaulting to `false` on insert).
+   - Use the GridFS `files` documents themselves as metadata: rely on the document `_id` as the canonical identifier (exposed externally as `file_<ObjectId>`), store the visibility flag in `metadata.hidden`, and stamp creation dates directly on the GridFS document.
-   - Implement repository functions for create/read/update-visibility that coordinate metadata writes and GridFS streams without ever replacing content once created.
+   - Implement repository functions for create/read/update-visibility that coordinate GridFS writes/reads only—no parallel metadata collection.
 3. **API Layer**
    - Add new routes/controllers under `src/rolo/files` for `POST /files`,
      `GET /files` (paginated), `GET /files/:fileId`, and `GET /files/:name`.